 One of the features I love about Trim is that it can track your recurring subscriptions.
-When I signed up I found a couple recurring subscriptions that I wasn't using anymore, so I promptly canceled them and saved myself some money.
+When I signed up I found a couple of recurring subscriptions that I wasn't using anymore, so I promptly canceled them and saved myself some money.

-Trim can do a lot more than just track subscriptions though, so I recommend signing up for free here.
+Trim can do a lot more than just track subscriptions though, so I recommend learning more about it here.

 Best Money Saving Apps